 The CTPS is the staff of the Boston Region Metropolitan Planning Organization (MPO), which serves as a public resource for multimodal transportation planning and analysis for the Boston metropolitan area.
-The MPO has been an instrumental research body for the MBTA, performing analysis on trends in ridership, revenue, fare equity and assessing the impact of proposed policy initiatives with respect to these areas.
+The MPO has been an instrumental research body for the MBTA, performing

+Principally, the FMCB and T leadership should consider the value that could come from setting and meeting reasonable targets for ridership increases and resulting revenue gains. analysis on trends in ridership, revenue, fare equity and assessing the impact of proposed policy initiatives with respect to these areas.
 For our projections, we use CTPS's FY2016 revenue and ridership estimates that the group determined through use of an elasticity-based model called Fare Elasticity, Ridership, and Revenue Estimation Tool (FERRET).
-Using this tool, CTPS conducted a sensitivity analysis to estimate the ridership loss and subsequent net revenue changes that would result from a fare increase proposed for SFY 2017, using SFY 2015 ridership3 and revenue data as their basis for estimation.
+Using this tool, CTPS conducted a sensitivity analysis to estimate the ridership loss and subsequent net revenue changes that would result from a fare increase proposed for SFY 2017, using SFY 2015 ridership and revenue data as their basis for estimation.